fkarg/fkarg.github.io/drafts/rat-meetup.md

 It was complicated, because we rotated the Meeting id without using the same Room every time.
 Video quality suffered with every new member.
 Having our meetups on a private [BBB][bbb] instance is much more comfortable, with less lag and much better scaling.

 #### Public Telegram Group
 We had a Telegram group initially.
 We then made the mistake of publicly posting the invite-link on LessWrong to our meetup posts.
-We cannot explain what caused bots to join and advertise esoteric crypto currencies otherwise.
-This, and a meta-discussion resulted in us migrating to a closed [Signal][signal-messenger] group instead.
+We cannot explain what caused bots to join and advertise esoteric cryptocurrencies otherwise.
+This, and a meta-discussion, resulted in us migrating to a closed [Signal][signal-messenger] group instead.

 Key Takeaway: Even on LW, don't publicly post invite links to private groups for popular messengers - you're asking for spam.